How Can We Help You?

 Please refer to our Privacy Policy page.

-else should I know about Breathalyzer.net?
+What else should I know about Breathalyzer.net?

-Breathalyzer.net is a division of KHN Solutions Inc., a privately held company located in San Francisco, California.
+Breathalyzer.net is a division of KHN Solutions LLC, a privately held company located in San Francisco, California.
 We believe that portable breath testers can help discourage drinking and driving and unsafe levels of alcohol consumption, and also serve as educational and entertaining safety devices.

 Shipping, Refunds, and Returns